Yellow Line (Gaza)

-The Yellow Line refers to a demarcation line dividing the Gaza Strip in two, following the October 2025 Gaza peace plan intended to end the Gaza war.
-The line separates 47% of the territory in the western area, which is Hamas-controlled, from the 53% of the Gaza Strip controlled by Israel.
-Almost all Palestinians in Gaza have been displaced to the area east of the line.
+The Yellow Line is a demarcation line that has divided the Gaza Strip in two since the October 2025 implementation of the Gaza peace plan intended to end the Gaza war.
+The line originally separated 47% of the territory in the western area, which is Palestinian-controlled, from the 53% of the Gaza Strip controlled by Israel.
+Gazans have been displaced to the area west of the line.
+Since its initial creation, Israel has moved the yellow line blocks further into Gaza.

+In May 2026, Israel said that it had increased its control to 60% of the Gaza Strip, and seeks to expand that figure to 70%.

 Background

-As part of the broader, ongoing Israeli–Palestinian conflict, Gaza was occupied by Israel during the Six-Day War in 1967.
-Although Israel maintains that it ended its occupation of Gaza through a disengagement in 2005, international law has continued to regard the Gaza Strip as occupied territory.
+As part of the broader, ongoing Israeli–Palestinian conflict, the Gaza Strip was occupied by Israel during the Six-Day War in 1967.
+Although Israel maintains that it ended its occupation of Gaza through a disengagement in 2005, international law has continued to regard the Gaza Strip as illegally occupied territory.
 Periodic conflicts between Israel and Palestinian armed groups in Gaza, including Hamas, culminated in the October 7 attacks in 2023, triggering the Gaza war and genocide.
 The Gaza peace plan aims to end the war through a ceasefire and phased withdrawal of Israeli forces.

+The notional concept of the line as it appeared in the original draft of the Gaza peace plan, with the blue line representing existing conditions (at the time of the original draft), and the yellow line representing the first of three withdrawals by the IDF.

 The map of the Yellow Line as part of the Gaza peace plan was first released by United States president Donald Trump on his social media platform Truth Social.
 On 10 October 2025, the Gaza peace plan came into effect.
 This peace plan envisioned 3 phases, the first of which contained the Israel Defense Forces withdrawing to the Yellow Line.
-The second phase includes the IDF withdrawing to a Red Line.
-The second and third phases are to be negotiated between Israel and Hamas, and have not yet occurred.
+The second phase could include the IDF withdrawing to a Red Line further east, but that phase is not yet negotiated.
+Both the second and third phases are yet to be negotiated between Israel and Hamas, and had not occurred as of 13 October.